omise/omise-node/README.md

   }
 };

-// First we start by creating a token with `omise.tokens.create` to store the card data. omise.tokens.create(cardDetails).then(function(token) {
+// First, we start creating a token with `omise.tokens.create` to store the card data. omise.tokens.create(cardDetails).then(function(token) {

-  // Then create a customer using token returned the API. console.log(token.id);
+  // Then, create a customer using token returned the API. console.log(token.id);
   return omise.customers.create({
     email: "john.doe@example.com",